psu-arts-arch-3/art-203/unit-2/lesson-4/exercise-1-muse-landing-page.md

 ### Design and Publish

 After watching the videos above, create a single page in Muse that includes at least one text element and a background color \(so it's not just a blank page\).
-Feel free to make it silly, this is just for practice.
+Feel free to make it silly, this is just a placeholder.

 You can upload your files with either of the following methods \(as seen in the video above\):